 It is estimated that around 30-40% of users who add an item to their cart eventually made a purchase.
 Hence, analyzing the add to cart (aka 'Add To Basket') is an essential part of running an eCommerce store.

-How to improve your add to cart rate?
+10 ways to increase your add to cart rate

 On average, only 1.94% of E-Commerce website visits convert into a purchase.
 Hence, if a retailer's add to cart rate is low, it is essential to understand how to increase it and drive more sales for your business.
 Even if your rate is high, there's always room for improvement.